 One of the first and best-known Computational Design programs in the US, our legacy continues today.
 Under the direction of dedicated faculty and in collaboration with other departments within the University, (e.g. School of Computer Science and Department of Civil & Environmental Engineering), our visionary students continue to push for innovation and evolution of the state-of-the-art in design technology.

 Master of Emerging Media (EM2)

 The Emerging Media Masters (EM2) is a collaborative degree offered out of the College of Fine Arts (CFA), School of Computer Science (SCS), and the College of Engineering (CIT).
 The degree prepares students to tackle complex challenges in emerging media and produce outcomes with potential for societal impact.
 The program consists of a first-year experience that builds specialized skills in a component area of emerging media coupled with a second year that focuses on interdisciplinary knowledge fusion and problem solving.
 For more information please see http://ideate.cmu.edu/graduate-programs-research/emerging-media/.

 At the forefront of research in sustainable design & technology for over 35 years, Carnegie Mellon's School of Architecture is recognized internationally for its large core of dedicated faculty, providing a solid foundation from which students can learn how to positively and sustainably affect the future of the built environment.
 This post-professional degree program integrates Design and Technology to provide a comprehensive knowledge base for professional practice.

 Master degree (MUD)

-Building on our legacy of Urban Design, and in partnership with the Remaking Cities Institute (RCI), this 12-month Studio-based Master of Urban Design program emphasizes environmental, economic, social and cultural issues affecting the contemporary metropolis, while providing a comprehensive foundation in design, theory, history, policy, management and technical skill.
+Building on our legacy of Urban Design, and in partnership with the Remaking Cities Institute (RCI), this 2-year Studio-based Master of Urban Design program emphasizes environmental, economic, social and cultural issues affecting the contemporary metropolis, while providing a comprehensive foundation in design, theory, history, policy, management and technical skill.